AYLIEN/fine-grained-event-classification/blogs/fine-grained-event-classification-blogpost.md

 ```

 Recent transformer-based models for zero-shot classification are basically of two types:
-(1) bi-encoders encode the input and each of the labels separately
+(1) **bi-encoders** encode the input and each of the labels separately
-(2) cross-encoders encode the input and each label together
+(2) **cross-encoders** encode the input and each label together

+<p align="center">
+  <img src="../diagrams/sentence-transformers-Bi_vs_Cross-Encoder.png" alt="drawing" width="600"/>
+</p>
+Image from [Sentence Transformers documentation](https://www.sbert.net/examples/applications/cross-encoder/README.html#when-to-use-cross-bi-encoders)

 Cross-encoders usually perform better on zero-shot tasks, but they are _much_ more expensive at runtime,
 because they require us to run the model once for each possible (input, label) pair.
 For usecases with more than a few labels,
 this approach will not scale, and for usecases with thousands of labels, it is completely intractable.
 Bi-encoders encode each
 label into a fixed representation that does not depend upon the input, but they are much more efficient at runtime.

-[//]: # (TODO: cite NLI-based models)
 Some recently published zero-shot models use cross-encoders pre-trained on the NLI task.
 Although these models perform well,
 they do not meet our scalability requirements, because a cross-encoder would require passing every possible combination of snippet + candidate-label.
 through the model.
-Instead, we will use a bi-encoder which embeds snippets and label descriptions in to the same embedding space.

-<p align="center">
-  <img src="../diagrams/sentence-transformers-Bi_vs_Cross-Encoder.png" alt="drawing" width="600"/>
-</p>
-Image from [Sentence Transformers documentation](https://www.sbert.net/examples/applications/cross-encoder/README.html#when-to-use-cross-bi-encoders)

-[//]: # (TODO: point reader to cross- vs bi- encoders)

-However, doing pairwise comparisons between thousands or millions of text snippets and tens or
-hundreds of labels is computationally expensive.

-Instead, we will encode text snippets and label descriptions separately into embeddings of the same vector space.
-Using these embeddings, we measure the cosine similarity between a snippet and each label.
-We classify a snippet by simply picking the label with the closest embedding.
-A crucial requirement is to have a powerful vector representation.
+Instead, we will encode text snippets and label descriptions separately into embeddings of the same vector space using a bi-encoder.
+We will measure the cosine similarity between the embedding of a snippet and each candidate label.
+In standard classification tasks, we decide which label to output by simply picking the label with the closest embedding.

+A powerful general-purpose text vectorizer is a crucial requirement for our system.
 We use a model from the [sentence-transformers](https://www.sbert.net/) library to vectorize text snippets and labels.

-We summarize our approach as follows:
+Our approach can be summarized as follows:
-1) Encode label descriptions, store label embeddings
+1) Encode label description and store the resulting label embeddings in the search index
-2) Classify a new text snippet:
+2) Classify a incoming text snippets:
   - encode snippet
   - measure cosine between snippet embbedding and label embeddings
   - pick label with closest embedding

-If we have hundreds or thousands of labels, measuring the cosine to every single label can also be become expensive - however,
+If we have hundreds or thousands of labels, even just measuring the cosine to every single label can also be become expensive - however,
-there is a simple fix: we can use *approximate nearest-neighbor search* to find the closest label(s).
+there is a simple fix for the case where our label space becomes very large: we can use *approximate nearest-neighbor search* to find the closest label(s).

-The approach naturally supports dynamic labels: we simply add or remove labels and their embeddings from our storage.
+The approach naturally supports dynamic labels and zero-shot classification: we can simply add or remove labels and their embeddings from our storage as needed.

 Here is a diagram of this framework: